-The Public Policy major enables you to understand the political, institutional and economic mechanisms that determine the policies that shape our lives.
+Public Policy enables you to understand the political, institutional and economic mechanisms that determine the policies that shape our lives.

-As you complete the major, you will study important policy issues such as climate change, globalisation and disaster management.
+As you complete the courses, you will study important policy issues such as climate change, globalisation and disaster management.

 You will also learn about the principles and methods of policy analysis and acquire an understanding of how governments search for new ways to deal with important problems confronting society.